A One-Size-Fits-All Solution to Conservative Bandit Problems: Experiments

 \section{Experiments}

 We conduct experiments for our algorithms in four problems, i.e., CMAB, CLB, CCCB and MV-CBP, with a wide range of parameter settings.
-Due to space limit, we only present part of the experimental results here.
-Please see full results in the supplementary materials.
+Due to space limit, only partial results are presented here (see the supplementary material~\cite{supp_arxiv_version} for full results).